-Relationships and sex education (RSE) Alcohol, Drugs and Substances Anti-Bullying Safeguarding Online and E-Safety
+Relationships and sex education (RSE) Alcohol, Drugs and Substances Anti-Bullying Safeguarding Online

-Working with parents/carers
+Collaborating with parents/carers

 The policy reflects the aim of Our Lady of Sion School to work in partnership with parents/carers and respects the interest and involvement that parents/carers have with this potentially sensitive area of their child's education.
+In addition to half-termly updates, the school will endeavour to communicate regularly with parents to discuss topics relating to the PSHEE curriculum and share strategies for home support where needed.

 The PSHEE programme should complement the personal and social development of the child that is provided within the family and within the local community.
 It is acknowledged that students come from a range of cultural and social backgrounds and that sensitivity is required to avoid offending students or their families.

 In providing personal, social and health education for students, the School will respect the religious beliefs and values of all members of its community and make provision to discuss its aims with parents/carers wishing to receive further clarification.
 Parents/carers are able to contact the School about the policy and any queries are dealt with by the PSHE Subject Leader in the first instance.
 Parents/carers have the right to withdraw their children from any or all parts of the school's programme of sex education apart from those elements that are in the National Curriculum Science course.
 For further Information on RSE, please refer to the RSE policy.